isc-projects/stork/doc/devel.rst

           $ rake unittest_backend PGPASSWORD=secret123

 Note there's no need to create the storktest database itself.
-It is created and destroyed by the Rakefile target.
+It is created and destroyed by the Rakefile task.

 Unit Tests Coverage
 -------------------